 The effects of climate change on water levels in the Basin are difficult to model due to the uncertainty associated with future climate scenarios and the uncertainty in the calculation of Basin water budget components.
-Recent research conducted through the IUGLS shows an increasing trend in evaporation from all of the Lakes since 1948.
-This has been offset to some extent by increased precipitation, except for on Lake Superior.
-Thus this research suggests that the net effect on water levels is not as great as reported in previous studies.
-Climate modeling conducted through the IUGLS shows that water levels on Lakes Michigan-Huron may decrease by 0.75 feet by 2050.
-Another modeling approach predicted monthly levels might decrease by 0.16 feet.
-Yet other models have predicted an increase in water levels.
-In any case, a key point of the IUGLS is that "changes in lake levels in the near-term future may not be as extreme as previous studies have predicted.
-In all likelihood, Lake levels are likely to continue to fluctuate, but still remain within a narrow historical range.
-While lower levels are considered most likely, the possibility of higher levels cannot be dismissed."
+Research conducted through the IUGLS, which ended in 2012, showed an increasing trend in evaporation from all of the Lakes since 1948.
+This was offset to some extent by increased precipitation, except for Lake Superior.
+Thus, this research suggested that the net effect on water levels is not as great as reported in previous studies.
+In fact, some models predicted an increase in water levels on Lakes Michigan-Huron, while others predicted a decrease.
 The study concluded: "In terms of the limits of the Study's hydroclimatic analysis, perhaps most notable from the perspective of effective lake regulation is how little the lake dynamics on inter-annual and decadal timescales are understood.
 Despite best efforts, the lake levels remain almost entirely unpredictable more than a month ahead."
-As is stated in Article 209 of the Agreement and Section 4.15.1b of the Compact, this assessment shall "give substantive consideration to climate change...and take into account the current state of scientific knowledge, or uncertainty, and appropriate Measures to exercise caution in cases of uncertainty if serious damage may result."
-Furthermore, other factors including isostatic rebound and dredging affect Lake water levels.
-More information on these factors is available from the International Joint Commission and the IUGLS.